ColeLab/ColeAnticevicNetPartition/README.md

 - CortexSubcortex_ColeAnticevic_NetPartition_wSubcorGSR_parcels_LR.dlabel.nii - Same as above, but at the parcel level (rather than the network assignment level).
 - CortexSubcortex_ColeAnticevic_NetPartition_wSubcorGSR_parcels_v1.1_LR.txt - Label text file for CortexSubcortex_ColeAnticevic_NetPartition_wSubcorGSR_parcels_LR.dlabel.nii
 - Glasser360Indices_LR.dscalar.nii - Indicates the parcel number (ordered left hemisphere, then right hemisphere) for each cortical parcel.
 This is especially useful when loaded into Connectome Workbench along with the main scene file, since simply clicking on a parcel will indicate the parcel number for that parcel.
 Tip: Turn off Display Borders to speed up Connectome Workbench.
-- Q1-Q6_RelatedParcellation210.L.CorticalAreas_dil_Black.32k_fs_LR.border - The left-hemisphere borders of the Glasser parcels
-- Q1-Q6_RelatedParcellation210.R.CorticalAreas_dil_Black.32k_fs_LR.border - The right-hemisphere borders of the Glasser parcels
-- Q1-Q6_RelatedValidation210.L.CorticalAreas_dil_Final_Final_Areas_Group.32k_fs_LR.border - The updated (HCP Phase 2) left-hemisphere borders of the Glasser parcels
+- Q1-Q6_RelatedValidation210.L.CorticalAreas_dil_Final_Final_Areas_Group.32k_fs_LR.border - The latest version of the left-hemisphere borders of the Glasser 2016 parcels
-- Q1-Q6_RelatedValidation210.R.CorticalAreas_dil_Final_Final_Areas_Group.32k_fs_LR.border - The updated (HCP Phase 2) right-hemisphere borders of the Glasser parcels
+- Q1-Q6_RelatedValidation210.R.CorticalAreas_dil_Final_Final_Areas_Group.32k_fs_LR.border - The latest version of the right-hemisphere borders of the Glasser 2016 parcels
 - README.md - This file
 - S1200_AverageT1w_restore.nii.gz - The average of 1096 subjects from the HCP dataset, from the S1200 release.
 From HCP_S1200_GroupAvg_v1.zip.
 For more info visit http://www.humanconnectome.org/documentation/S1200 and https://www.humanconnectome.org/study/hcp-young-adult/article/s1200-group-average-data-release.
 Before using data from HCP you must agree to the HCP Open Access Data Use Terms at http://humanconnectome.org/data/data-use-terms/DataUseTerms-HCP-Open-Access-26Apr2013.pdf
 - S1200.L.inflated_MSMAll.32k_fs_LR.surf.gii - Left hemisphere inflated cortical surface